 Additionally, federal regulations under the ESSA require outreach to families as it relates to the development of State, local, and school level plans.
 All LEAs and Title I schools must conduct outreach to all parents/family members, and implement programs, activities, and procedures to support the involvement of parent, family, and community engagement activities.
-The MSDE's Title I Office conducted five parent/family engagement (PFE) express opportunities for LEAs and Title I schools to dialogue as a community of experts to exchange ideas and strategies supporting parent/family engagement in Title I schools and at the school system level while operating in a virtual environment.
+The MSDE's Title I Office conducted five parent/family engagement express opportunities for LEAs and Title I schools to dialogue as a community of experts to exchange ideas and strategies supporting parent/family engagement in Title I schools and at the school system level while operating in a virtual environment.

 The MSDE has not currently set aside additional funds to support initiatives at the SEA level.
-It is anticipated that LEAs will establish mechanisms for all stakeholders, including parents/families, to provide meaningful consultation and collaboration in the development of each LEA's ARP ESSER use of funds plan.
+If such mechanisms are not already currently in place - for example, consulting with existing Family Advisory Councils to obtain input from parents/families - it is expected that LEAs will establish appropriate procedures (and designate funding if needed) to engage stakeholders to provide meaningful consultation and collaboration in the development of each LEA's ARP ESSER use of funds plan.

-ESEA: Title II
+Title II

-Federal Title II funds were leveraged to support school leaders in attending to the academic and social emotional needs of students and engaging in effective teacher evaluations practices in the virtual environment.
+Federal Title II funds were leveraged to support school leaders in attending to the academic and social-emotional needs of students and engaging in effective teacher evaluations practices in the virtual environment.
 A webinar series, Continuity of Learning: Virtual Support for School Leaders, and supporting resources were made available to school administrators throughout the State.
 Additionally, a Teacher and Principal Evaluation COVID-19 Guidance Document was developed and shared to identify potential modifications to evaluation practices while students engaged in virtual or hybrid learning.

-ESEA: Title II, Part A
+Title II, Part A

 The MSDE's Office of Professional Learning and Title II, Part A provided guidance and professional learning support to LEAs in order to accelerate learning for students who have experienced disruptions due to COVID-19 related school closures.
 Additionally, the office provided guidance on how Title II funds could be braided with Title III, Title IV, and supplemental grants to support accelerated learning.
 The office disseminated information through workshops, briefings, monthly newsletters, and office hours throughout the 2020-2021 school year.
 The office has also worked with supervisors to suggest evidence-based programs and practices to drive programmatic decisions.
-(See folder titled for examples of guidance and professional learning support provided to LEAs.)
+(See folder titled Professional Learning and Title II Artifacts for examples of guidance and professional learning support provided to LEAs.)
 These efforts and initiatives will continue as schools return to full-time in-person instruction during the 2021-2022 school year.

-English Learners
+Title III/English Learners

 Maryland's available Title III headquarters funds are limited.
-Therefore, at the State level, Maryland was not able to utilize the funding to directly address the needs of ELs due to the pandemic, other than by funding administrative monitoring positions and by providing, via MSDE staff funded by Title III, ongoing technical assistance, guidance documents, office hours, and briefings for LEAs.
+Therefore, at the State level, Maryland was not able to utilize the funding to directly address the needs of ELs due to the pandemic, other than by funding administrative monitoring positions and by providing, via MSDE staff funded through Title III, ongoing technical assistance, guidance documents, office hours, and briefings for LEAs.
 Additionally, LEAs are using Title III funds to conduct the following activities to meet the priorities identified:

-- Offer summer virtual learning to ELs. - Offer summer in-person learning to ELs. - Offer summer tutoring to address learning disruption. - Offer summer enrichment art and social/emotional development program for ELs. - Offer tutoring and extended learning opportunities for ELs throughout the school year to address learning disruption.
+- Offering summer virtual learning to ELs. - Offering summer in-person learning to ELs. - Offering summer tutoring to address learning disruption. - Offering summer enrichment art and social-emotional development programs for ELs. - Offering tutoring and extended learning opportunities for ELs throughout the school year to address learning disruption.

-- Offer professional development on how to work with ELs to ensure academic success. - Purchase home language materials to promote literacy. - Purchase online learning platforms to supplement language development programs. - Hire additional bilingual staff to assist ELs and families of ELs. - Offer virtual parent nights focusing on technology and academic skills.
+- Offering professional development on how to work with ELs to ensure academic success. - Purchasing home language materials to promote literacy. - Purchasing online learning platforms to supplement language development programs. - Hiring additional bilingual staff to assist ELs and families of ELs - Offering virtual parent nights focusing on technology and academic skills.

-ESEA: Title IV, Part A: Waivers and Amendments
+Title IV, Part A: Waivers and Amendments